cameronwp/intro-to-python/README.md

 ### Development Environment - Installation

-1. Install Visual Studio Code aka VS Code aka VSCode aka Code: [](https://code.visualstudio.com/)
+1. Install Visual Studio Code aka VS Code aka VSCode aka Code: [https://code.visualstudio.com](https://code.visualstudio.com/)
-2. Make sure you have Python 3 installed:
+2. Make sure you have Python 3 installed: [download here](https://www.python.org/downloads/)
   a.
 MacOS/Linux: `which python` (you probably already have it installed).
 If you get Python 2, try `which python3` and then use `python3` for the rest of this lecture
   b.
-Windows: TODO
+Windows: try `python --version` from PowerShell or Windows Terminal

 ### Development Environment - virtual env